totaldebug/totaldebug.uk/_posts/2014-01-08-use-google-authenticator-ssh.md

 ## Install and setup the Google-Authentication PAM module on your server

-Make sure that you have the “<a title="Link EPEL" href="https://fedoraproject.org/wiki/EPEL" target="_blank">link EPEL</a>” repo installed so that you will be able to install everything.
-I normally install it and then disable it, and only –enablerepo when it is needed.
+Make sure that you have the “[link EPEL](https://fedoraproject.org/wiki/EPEL)” repo installed so that you will be able to install everything.
+I normally install it and then disable it, and only `–enablerepo` when it is needed.

 ##### On CentOS 5.x